Modern art movements short & sweet described & explained

-Reading these modern art movements combines very well with the collected artists quotes.
-For this reason you will find many interlinks between the modern art movements and the quotes by the artists involved in this specific art movement. – editor, Fons Heijnsbroek; translation, Anne Porcelijn.
+Reading about these modern art movements combines very well with the collected artists quotes.
+For this reason you will find many links between the modern art movements and the quotes by the artists involved in a specific art movement.
+So, you can click directly back and forth, to combine them - - editor, Fons Heijnsbroek; translation, Anne Porcelijn.

-Summary of modern European art movements before 1930, described and explained here in short by art quotes
+Summary of modern European art movements before 1930, described and explained here short and sweet, in art quotes

 - French Cubism